cambiotraining/unix-shell/materials/xx-environment.md

 2
 ```

-This counts the number of regular files in the current directory - nice!
+This script counts the regular files (i.e. it excludes directories) in the current directory.

-Let's say we wanted to be able to call these scripts as regular commands.
+To run these scripts as regular commands, first give the user execute permission.
-The first thing we need to do is ensure the files have **execute** permission, otherwise they would always need to be called using the `bash` program.
+Without execute permission, you must run each script through the `bash` program.
-We use the `chmod` command we learned about earlier:
+Use the `chmod` command we learned about in the [permissions chapter](xx-permissions.md):

 ```bash
 chmod u+x my_programs/*